supermemo-wiki/SuperMemo.Wiki/supermemo.md

 This example describes the **evolution of a paragraph** taken from a [larger article](https://en.wikipedia.org/wiki/Learning#Non-associative_learning) about *Learning*.

-The numbers assigned to each day are only meant as illustrations for the purpose of our example.
-Actual intervals between repetitions will typically be larger in SuperMemo.
+> The numbers assigned to each day are only meant as an illustration for the purpose of our example.
+Actual intervals between repetitions will typically be larger within SuperMemo.
+A more accurate term here would have been **stage**, but **day** was used instead for its intuititivity.
+{.is-info}

 #### Day 1 of Incremental Reading
 ```mermaid